 Matriculated graduate students must achieve a final course grade of “C+” or higher in all courses used to fulfill the requirements of the MPH degree.
 Any course with an earned grade of less than “C+” must be repeated the next time the course is offered and passed with a minimum grade of “C+”.

 Courses with unsatisfactory grades may be repeated only once, excluding withdrawals, in order to meet degree requirements.
 Failure to meet the minimum required grade on the second attempt will result in dismissal from the MPH Program.

+Graduate students may repeat no more than two required courses

 Each course can be used to fulfill only one requirement within a graduate degree program.
 If a course has already been used to award another graduate degree at Southern or any other institution, it cannot be used again for the MPH degree.